parsa-i/nano-aha-moment/README.md

 - [Let's Reproduce DeepSeek R1-Zero from Scratch with 1 GPU - Part 1](https://youtu.be/ZMO5tv30ri8)
 - [Let's Reproduce DeepSeek R1-Zero from Scratch with 1 GPU - Part 2](https://youtu.be/dxhCyhc_bcQ)

+## File Descriptions
+- `nano_r1.ipynb` is the interactive single file jupyter notebook with tutorial.
+- `nano_r1_script.py` is also just the `nano_r1.ipynb` but for convenience of running with python.

 ## Setup Instructions

 1. **Clone the repository**